rust-lang/rust-forge/src/infra/docs/docs-rs/no-docker-compose.md

+# Developing locally without docker-compose

 These are instructions for developing docs.rs locally.
-For deploying in a production environment, see https://github.com/rust-lang/docs.rs/wiki/Self-hosting-outside-the-Vagrant-VM.
+For deploying in a production environment, see [Self-hosting a docs.rs instance](self-hosting.html).

 While the docker-compose allows for easier setup of the required dependencies and environment, here is a breakdown of how to use the service without an outer docker container.
 This is useful e.g. for quickly iterating during development.